opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 Render tasks and sub-tasks will be distributed on the farm, one for each computer, so that several tasks can be executed at the same time (see  :ref:`Using the Toonz Farm <using_the_toonz_farm>`  ).

 If you are not using the OpenToonz render farm, dividing the task into chunks is not only useless, but it slows down the rendering process as well.
-For this reason it's suggested to use a high **Render Task Chunk Size** value (e.g. 1000) in the Preferences  →  General pane.
+For this reason it's suggested to use a high **Render Task Chunk Size** value (e.g. 1000) in the Preferences...  →  General dialog section.

 .. note:: Chunk size is relevant only when animations are rendered as image sequences (for example in TIF or TGA formats).